Taki Taki: Composition

-"Taki Taki" is a moombahton and reggaeton song.
-The whistle sample is from Sounds of KSHMR Vol.2.
-It runs for three minutes and thirty-two seconds.
-Ozuna opens the track and provides the hook, while Cardi B and Gomez follow performing in English and Spanish.
-Lyrically, the song sees the performers expressing their ways to seduce and interpreting what their partners are thinking.
+"Taki Taki", a reference to percussion and drum beats, is classed primarily as a moombahton and reggaetón song.
+The whistle sample (in the hook) is from Sounds of KSHMR Vol.2.
+The track runs for three minutes and thirty-two seconds.
+Ozuna opens the track and provides the chorus, while Cardi B and Gomez follow, performing in English and Spanish.

+Lyrically, the song sees Ozuna expressing his style of seduction, inviting his love interest to dance and interpreting what the other is thinking.

+Sheet music for "Taki Taki" showed the key of C♯ minor in common time with a fast tempo of 96 beats per minute.

 Music videos

 The music video for "Taki Taki" premiered on 9 October 2018 on DJ Snake's YouTube channel.
 The video was directed by Colin Tilley.
 A short teaser clip was shown at the 2018 American Music Awards.
 The video is set in a post-apocalyptic world.
 The clip transitions with various landscapes showing the quartet together with a volcano in the background and in the solo scenes.
 These scenes include DJ Snake out in the storm near a Range Rover, Ozuna in a women-filled pit, Cardi B wearing a black bodysuit covered by a black cape accompanied by dancers, and Gomez in a green monochromatic outfit in the forest.
 It became the fifth fastest video of 2018 to reach 100 million views, and ranked among the top 10 fastest overall.
 "Taki Taki" made Ozuna the artist with the most 1 billion-view videos on YouTube, with over seven videos.
-As of August 2022, the video has received over 2.3 billion views on YouTube.
+As of September 2025, the video has received over 2.7 billion views on YouTube.

 A pixel video for "Taki Taki" was released on 11 December 2018 on YouTube, which featured animated pixel versions of the four artists dancing in various backgrounds.
 The lyrics "Booty explota como nagasaki" (Booty blows up like Nagasaki) was criticized by Japanese media for belittling the atomic bombing of Nagasaki and the experience of its survivors.
 The lyrics were changed to "Booty explota como saki saki" (Booty blows up like saki saki), as requested by Universal Music LLC.
 This change in the lyrics was made in the official video.

+In France, the music video were criticized following suggestive scenes, Cardi B's sexual poses and was broadcast with blurring and a warning "Not advised to kids under 10 years old" or without warning.